Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: Closest Wannier Function

 \section{Closest Wannier Function}

 In plane-wave-based DFT calculations, the atomic orbitals used for post-processing and projection analysis are typically incomplete and non-orthogonal:

-Here $|n\rangle$ is the calculated eigen- Kohn Sham state in plane-wave bases. $|a\rangle$ and $|b\rangle$ are two atomic orbital from two neighbouring atoms, and $S_{a b}$ is their orbital overlap integration. $\widehat{S}^{-1}$ is the inversion of matrix $\widehat{S}$.
+Here $|n\rangle$ is the calculated Kohn–Sham eigenstate in a plane-wave basis. $|a\rangle$ and $|b\rangle$ are two atomic orbitals from two neighboring atoms, and $S_{a b}$ is their orbital overlap integral. $\widehat{S}^{-1}$ is the inverse of the overlap matrix $\widehat{S}$.
 Notably, these incomplete and non-orthogonal atomic orbitals pose significant challenges for bonding analysis.
-Although some strategies have been adopted for solving the problem in orthogonal (like the Lowdin orthogonalization or directly cutting the orbital wave-function in real space), the incomplete atomic orbitals is still hard to well describe all our concerned electronic states, specially for the electronic states around or above the Fermi level.
+Although several strategies have been proposed to address this issue in orthogonal bases (like Lowdin orthogonalization or directly cutting the orbital wave-function in real-space), the incomplete atomic-orbital basis still cannot adequately describe all electronic states of interest, especially for electronic states around or above the Fermi level.
 An ideal strategy is to construct a set of complete and orthogonal Wannier Functions.
-Nowadays, the most widely used orbital downfolding method is the maximally-localised Wannier functions (MLWF)\cite{mlwf}.
-However, the construction of MLWF is very parameter sensitive.
-It is inevitable to involve the artificial adjustments in the calculation process and not suitable for the high-throughput calculation.
-In this work, for constructing a set of ideal Wannier function to represent the original atomic orbital, we adopted a recently developed Closest Wannier functions (CWFs) method\cite{cwf}.
-The CWFs characters in the slight parameter dependency and free of human intervention.
+Nowadays, the most widely used orbital-downfolding method is based on maximally localized Wannier functions (MLWFs)\cite{mlwf}.
+However, the construction of MLWFs is highly sensitive to parameter choices.
+It inevitably involves manual parameter adjustment and is therefore not well suited for high-throughput calculations.
+In this work, for constructing a set of ideal Wannier functions to represent the original atomic orbital, we adopted a recently developed Closest Wannier Function (CWF) method\cite{cwf}.
+CWFs are characterized by weak parameter dependence and require no human intervention.
 Unlike MLWF construction, which requires iterative calculations to optimize an artificial spread function $\Omega$, CWFs are obtained through a single-step singular value decomposition of the projection matrix $\widehat{A}$:

-Here $\widehat{A}$ is a non-squared matrix whose elements $A_{a n}$ reflect the projected information between atomic orbital $|a\rangle$ and the eigen- Kohn-Sham state $|n\rangle$ from DFT calculation.
+Here $\widehat{A}$ is a non-square matrix whose elements $A_{a n}$ reflect the projection amplitudes between atomic orbital $|a\rangle$ and the eigen- Kohn-Sham state $|n\rangle$ from DFT calculation.
 In general, $\widehat{A}$ is not unitary.
-But we can further define a half unitary matrix $\widehat{B}$ using:
+But we can further define a semi-unitary matrix $\widehat{B}$ using:

 Utilizing the half-unitarity of $\widehat{B}$, we can therefore construct a set of orthogonal and complete Wannier function: